 Becoming a Licensed Marriage Family Therapist in Colorado

 A marriage family therapist is a person that works with individuals, couples, and families to help better the relationships within the family dynamic.
 These professionals can work in a variety of settings.
-The highest percentage of those employed in this field work in individual and family services or at outpatient mental health centers.
+The highest percentage of those employed in this field work in individual and family services and in the offices of healthcare practitioners.

 In Colorado as in most states you are required to have a graduate degree such as a master’s degree or doctorate degree in order to become a marriage family therapist.
 There are certain educational requirements as well as experience requirements that must be met in order to become a marriage family therapist in the state as well.